 - Impact Charts for Buildings, Rooms, and Racks

 Impact charts enable you to see, at a glance, the impacts of an outage scenario, locate potential performance issues, and identify relevant security issues around data center objects.
 Impact charts are available from the “view” page for any building, room, rack, device, or application component.
 Simply select the “…” menu button and choose “Impact Chart”:

-Device42’s powerful and agentless auto-discovery tool uses WMI and SSH to find out the services, listening ports and relationships between services and ports or executable and ports.
-This gives you a good picture of what services/executables are listening on what ports on that machine.
-Device42 captures a point in time snapshot of what other IP addresses are connected to ech listening port.
-If these IP address exist in Device42 and are mapped to devices, the system automatically shows the device when drawing the dynamic impact charts.
+Device42’s powerful, agentless auto-discovery uses native WMI and SSH in combination with other platform-dependent technologies to identify the details around running services, listening ports, and the relationships between those services and ports or executables and ports.
+This provides a clear picture of exactly what services/executables are listening on what ports on that machine.
+Device42 also goes on to capture a point in time snapshot of the IP addresses that are connected to each listening port.
+Should these communicating IP addresses already exist in Device42 and be mapped to a device, the system automatically shows the device when drawing the dynamic impact charts.

 Impact Charts for Buildings, Rooms, and Racks

 Impact charts are a great way to quickly visualize deployments and understand dependency chains.
 The following is a sample Building Impact Chart:

 Notice that at the top of the chart is the building or room we selected (the “Building A” in the example above, “Corner Room” below).
 The Building A impact chart shows there is only one room in the building (“Room A”), which has 3 racks (Racks ‘A’, ‘B’, & ‘C’).